Assistance programs in Allen County Ohio.

 There are many other local agencies that offer free groceries.
 If those centers can’t assist, or for additional locations, find more Allen County food pantries.

-Allen County Ohio is supported by Legal Aid Of Western Ohio Inc. Get access to free Legal Services that can help with the following issues, including Landlord & Tenant disputes, Civil Domestic Violence, Foreclosure Prevention, Divorce Visitation/Custody, Government Benefits including SSI, Public Benefits and Consumer Debt Laws.
-Lima Ohio.
+Allen County Ohio is supported by Legal Aid Of Western Ohio Inc. Get access to free Legal Services that can help with the following issues, including Landlord & Tenant disputes, Civil Domestic Violence, Foreclosure Prevention, and Divorce Visitation/Custody.
+Lawnyers from the non-profit can also help with applications for, Government Benefits including SSI, Public Benefits and Consumer Debt Laws.
+The location is Lima Ohio.
 (888) 543-1432

 St. Rita's Medical Center - This center can offer primary health and maybe dental care for people with no insurance as well as Medicaid patients who have no family physician or insurance.
 Noninsured individuals can call for help.
 Call (419) 996-5077